Learning and Maintaining

 Snack Pak the Pig:

 Here’s our biggest “issue”.
 The first time she met him, she was curious but one day she got too curious and Snackers knocked her down.
 Ever since then she’s hasn’t been too fond of him.
 And that’s fine.
 She doesn’t ever have to like him or be best friends.
 And the chances of her going to a home with a pig are pretty slim but I need to teach her how to respect him.
-Snack Pak has a pen outside to keep him separated as well as a room in the house (which he never uses because he prefers to be outside) so I use the gate between them to teach her to give space and to teach her that I would never put her in a stressful learning_bl_7situation.
+Snack Pak has a pen outside to keep him separated as well as a room in the house (which he never uses because he prefers to be outside) so I use the gate between them to teach her to give space and to teach her that I would never put her in a stressful situation.
 Like I said, she probably won’t go into a home with a pig but Snack Pak represents everything and anything that could cause a dog to react unfavorably.
 Again, she’s never been in a home environment before so giving the human full control over a situation that makes her uncomfortable is something new to her.

 Off Leash/Recall: